If you are currently registered in PACS, click the PACS button above to log into PACS with your Binghamton University UserID and password.

 If you are not registered in PACS, please click here to Request an Account.
 NOTE: Under the Reason for Request field, please enter the following: Safety

 The use of radioactive materials on campus is governed by the New York State Department of Health.
 The Radiation Safety Committee advises members of the University community in matters involving radiological procedures and safety; establishing procedures pertaining to the ordering, receipt, use and disposal of radioactive materials; and advises faculty on specific problems related to the use of radioactive materials in research and instruction.

-Information regarding radioactive materials usage, shipping and reciving, University oversight and safety, and Radioactive Materials & X-RAY Equipment Safety Manuals can be found at https://www.binghamton.edu/offices/environmental-health-safety/radiation_safety.html
+Information regarding radioactive materials usage, shipping and receiving, University oversight and safety, and Radioactive Materials & X-RAY Equipment Safety Manuals can be found at https://www.binghamton.edu/offices/environmental-health-safety/radiation_safety.html

-For any other questions regading protocol submission and review, please contact Nancy Lewis, Assistant Vice President for Research Compliance at 607-777-3532 or at firstname.lastname@example.org.
+For questions regarding protocol submission and review, please contact Stephen Kamper, Research Compliance Coordinator at 607-777-3822 or email@example.com.
+You can also contact Nancy Lewis, Assistant Vice President for Research Compliance at 607-777-3532 or at firstname.lastname@example.org.

 Use of Radioactive Materials